Shopify/polaris/polaris.shopify.com/content/foundations/content/help-documentation/index.md

   - educational opportunity
   - educational opportunities
 ---

-# Help documentation

-After you build an app or other integration, writing help documentation will show merchants how to use it.

 These guidelines are based on our experience writing help documentation for the [Shopify Help Center](https://help.shopify.com/).
 They’re all intended to serve the same goal: to educate and empower Shopify merchants.